-Course Number: 7571 Title: Family and Consumer Science I Grade Levels: 9,10,11, 12 1⁄2 Credit

-This course provides an opportunity for the student to develop comprehensive living skills applicable to today's society.
+Course Number: 7571 Title: Family & Consumer Science I Grade Levels: 9,10,11,12 1⁄2 Credit This course provides an opportunity for the student to develop comprehensive living skills applicable to today's society.
 Classroom activities are varied, including lab experiences, individual projects, and computer application.
+Areas of focus include: basic kitchen safety and sanitation skills, measuring skills, baking, basics of hand sewing and some nutrition.

-Course Number: 7572 Title: Family and Consumer Science II Grade Levels: 10,11,12 1⁄2 Credit

-Students who successfully complete Family and Consumer Science I many elect this course to further develop their comprehensive living skills.
+Course Number:7572 Title: Family & Consumer Science II Grade Levels:10,11,12 1⁄2 Credit Students who successfully complete Family and Consumer Science I may elect this course to further develop their comprehensive living skills.
 More advanced lessons and lab experiences will be covered, and students will be permitted to complete projects according to their interests and abilities.
+Areas of focus include: Nutrition of grains, proteins, dairy, fruits and vegetables and how to prepare these foods.

-Prerequisite: 70% or higher in Family and Consumer Science I.
+Prerequisite: 70% or higher in Family and Consumer Science I

-Course Number: 7573 Title: Family and Consumer Science III Grade Levels: 11,12 1⁄2 Credit

-Students who successfully complete Family and Consumer Science II may elect this course to further develop their comprehensive living skills.
+Course Number: 7573 Title: Family & Consumer Science III Grade Levels: 11, 12 1⁄2 Credit Students who successfully complete Family and Consumer Science II may elect this course to further develop their comprehensive living skills.
 More advanced lessons and lab experiences will be covered, and students will be permitted to complete projects according to their interests and abilities.
 Areas of focus include: salads, soups, sauces, yeast breads, and entertaining aspects of food service.

-Prerequisite: 70% or higher in Family and Consumer Science II.
+Prerequisite: 70% or higher in Family and Consumer Science II

-Course Number: 7574 Title: Child Development Grade Levels: 11,12 1⁄2 Credit
+Course Number: 7574 Title: Child Development Grade Levels: 10, 11, 12 1⁄2 Credit

-This course will offer exploratory learning experiences in child development theories including areas of physical development, intellectual development, emotional development, and social development of children from ages prenatal up to 5 years of age.
+This course will offer exploratory learning experiences in child development theories including areas of physical development, intellectual development, emotional development, and social development of children from ages prenatal up to 8 years of age.
 Emphasis is given to the development of competencies related to the study of children, pregnancy and prenatal development, birth and the newborn, types of growth and development, stages of growth and development, rights and responsibilities of parents and children, needs of children, factors influencing the behavior of children, children with special needs, coping with crises, the effects of technology on child development, and careers related to the area of child development.
 Upon completion of this course, the student should be prepared to care for and guide the development of a child through all stages of growth-within a family, as a child-care professional, or in other experiences with children.
 The course is planned according to the PA Academic Standards, and/or the Common Core Standards, and/or the National Standards.
+It is recommended (but not required) to take Public Speaking before taking this course.

-ART COURSES Course Number: 7610A Title: Two-Dimensional ART I Grade Levels: 9,10,11,12 1/2 Credit Course Number: 7610B Title: Two-Dimensional Art II Grade Levels: 9,10,11,12 1/2 Credit Course Number: 7610C Title: Two-Dimensional Art III Grade Levels: 10,11,12 1⁄3 Credit Course Number: 7610D Title: Two-Dimensional Art IV Grade Levels: 10,11,12 1⁄3 Credit Course Number: 7610E Title: Two-Dimensional Art V Grade Levels: 11,12 1⁄3 Credit Course Number: 7610F Title: Two-Dimensional Art VI Grade Levels: 11,12 1⁄3 Credit Course Number: 7610G Title: Two Dimensional ARTVII Grade Level: 12 1⁄3 Credit Course Number: 7610H Title: Two-Dimensional ART VIII Grade Level: 12 1⁄4 Credit
+ART COURSES Course Number: 7610A Title: Two-Dimensional Art I Grade Levels: 9, 10, 11, 12 1⁄2 Credit Course Number: 7610B Title: Two-Dimensional Art II Grade Levels: 9, 10, 11, 12 1⁄2 Credit Course Number: 7610C Title: Two-Dimensional Art III Grade Levels: 10, 11, 12 1/2 Credit Course Number: 7610D Title: Two-Dimensional Art IV Grade Levels: 10, 11, 12 1⁄2 Credit Course Number: 7610E Title: Two-Dimensional Art V Grade Levels: 11, 12 1⁄2 Credit Course Number: 7610F Title: Two-Dimensional Art VI Grade Levels: 11, 12 1⁄2 Credit Course Number: 7610G Title: Two-Dimensional Art VII Grade Level: 12 1⁄2 Credit Course Number: 7610H Title: Two-Dimensional Art VIII Grade Level: 12 1⁄2 Credit